 Human Resources | Employee Relations

-FMS OIC reporting to Vice President Human Resources, New York City - USA
+Reporting to Vice President Human Resources, New York City

-Client: A diversified U.S. based global media and entertainment conglomerate with television network, sports, cable TV, radio, retail, venue, entertainment and advertising holdings.
-The firm operates businesses in 65 countries across the United Sates, Europe, Asia Pacific, Africa, Mexico and South America.
+A diversified U.S. based global media and entertainment conglomerate with television network, sports, MSO / Cable TV, radio, retail, venue, entertainment and advertising holdings.
+The firm operates businesses in 65 countries to include the United Sates, Europe, Asia Pacific, Africa, Mexico and South America.

-Client Situation: The Vice President of Human Resources identified Filcro Media Staffing through the referral of another Senior Vice President of Human Resources and Employee Relations at a competing media and entertainment conglomerate that utilized FMS for HR searches in the past.
-FMS had also completed none HR searches through line management in the client’s Cable TV, Sports, Telecommunications and Venue business groups in the past.
+The Vice President of Human Resources at MSG identified Filcro Media Staffing through the referral of a Senior Vice President of Human Resources and Employee Relations at a competing media and entertainment conglomerate.

 - Television Broadcasting